-- 3. Consider a processor which uses 16 bit addresses and can address 2^16=64K bytes of memory.
+- 3. Consider a processor which uses 20 bit addresses and can address 2^20=1 M bytes of memory.
 Suppose that it has one level of cache.
 As in Figure 6.25 of your textbook, the address is split into a t bit tag, an s bit set index, and a b bit block offset.
-The cache consists of 1024 bytes, with a block size of 32 bytes.
+The cache consists of 2048 bytes, with a block size of 32 bytes.
+Do the following for a direct mapped, an 8-way set associative, and a fully associate cache structure:

 - a.
 How many cache lines are there?

 - b.
 What is b?

 - c.
 What is s?

 - d.
 What is t?

 - 4. For the cache in problem 3, draw the cache given it is structured as follows.
 You can elide replicated components, but annotate your drawing with how many components there are.

 - a.
 Direct-mapped

 - b.
-4-way set associative
+8-way set associative

 - c.
 Fully associative

 - 5. Our company wants to optimize the performance of the following code